-How I went to Malta to learn the language after refusing a visa to Canada.
+How I went to Malta to learn the language after refusing a visa to Canada?

-I will say right away, I initially expected something more and, in my opinion, Malta is suitable for combining study and rest in a warm time (summer).
+First I wanted to leave for half a year to learn the language in Canada.
+I applied for a visa but was refused.
+Then, I decided to choose Malta.
+Malta is suitable for combining studying and rest in a warm time (summer).
 Winter, spring is not the best time.

 I forgot to say that I flew to Malta in January.
 It's cold, damp, the island is very blowing, lots of rocky shores, and the waves in some places are beating against the shore and splashing above your head.
 In addition, the weather changes constantly.

-What else can I add, during the training we went on a boat to the blue lagoon, went to the island of Gozo, to the place where the film "Troy" was shot with Brad Pitt, went on tours in historical places - It's interesting!
+As for the school, I studied at IELS.
+Good school, good teachers.
+But not all!
+One I had a nuddy, I was several times almost chopped off in class.
+Lessons, by the way were in groups of 8 people.
+What else can I add, during studying we went on a boat to the blue lagoon, went to the island of Gozo, to the place where the film "Troy" was shot with Brad Pitt, went on tours in historical places - It's interesting!

 In terms of entertaining, we played football against other language schools.
 The swimming season began in May.
 From this time after the lessons we went to practice on the beach, which belonged to the hotel of Dragonar.
-There, incidentally, I enrolled in the gym, which for me is not unimportant.